hyochan/dooboo-ui-legacy/src/components/shared/Snackbar/README.md

 ![Feb-25-2020 00-16-47](https://user-images.githubusercontent.com/17980230/75164429-265a0000-5764-11ea-9c6f-12bf362dc32b.gif)

-### More Complex Examples
+- More Complex Examples

-You can find more complex usages on this [storybook codes](storybook/stories/Snackbr.stories.tsx) or [sample codes](src/components/screen/SnackbarSample.tsx).
+You can find more complex usages on this [storybook codes](storybook/stories/Snackbr.stories.tsx).